 Tom Jeanne has skied at Teacup since 2013 and has been on the Board since 2020.
 Having grown up in Madison, Wisconsin and skied for most of his life, Tom continues to enjoy elite wave Birkie efforts as well as casual Mt.
 Hood cruises in between his work as a public health officer.
 He loves the simplicity and the beauty of nordic skiing, a sport which a broad range of people can enjoy at any level and any age, and an excellent way to stay active in winter.
 Toward that end, Tom advocates for improving access to trails, equipment, and lessons for people who are new to the sport.

 Noel Johnson has skied at Teacup since 2003 and been on the Board since 2020.
 Originally from Stillwater, MN (same high school as Jessie Diggins!) - Noel raced for Williams College where he met his wife Lauren who took him back to her hometown of Portland.
-Noel manages the stress of his real estate development work by continued racing at local and national races like the Boulder & Birkie.
-And by hanging out with friend’s at Teacup where it always seems to be sunny!
-A favorite aspect of cross country skiing is how it attracts uniquely interesting persons who enjoy a healthy lifestyle.
+Noel is a real estate developer, consultant and teacher.
+He enjoys racing and hanging out with friend’s at Teacup where it always seems to be sunny!
+A favorite aspect of cross country skiing is how it attracts uniquely interesting persons who enjoy healthy lifestyles.

 Dave Hawley has skied at Teacup since 1993 and has been on the board or board support for at least 20 years.
 He joined the Anchorage Dimond HS Nordic program In 1974 and has found delight and solace In XC skiing since then.
 While not a racer, Dave enjoys tours like the Great Nordeen, the Boulder, and Tour of Anchorage.
 He built several incarnations of TNC websites and the interface for the trail camera.
 Dave appreciates how the Teacup ski area is genuinely unique.